Best Climbing Slings and Runners

 Edelrid Aramid Cord Sling

-While climbing slings are most often used to extend pieces of protection while leading, whether that is bolts, cams, or nuts, another usage is as protection themselves.
-Slings can be wrapped or tied around horns or flakes, or threaded through pockets when that is a possibility.
-The best sling that we have tested is designed specifically for this purpose — the Edelrid Aramid Cord Sling — which we have awarded our Top Pick.
-Rather than being made of flat or tubular webbing, this sling is 6mm thick cord made with Aramid fibers, more commonly recognized by the brand name Kevlar.
-These strong fibers have very high abrasion resistance, making them the ideal sheath for a sling that may wrap over sharp edges.
-The stiff, almost rigid, construction is in stark contrast to the floppy and supple handle of most slings, making it easier to thread and place one-handed while gripping the rock with the other hand.
-Add to that Aramid's high heat resistance, something not found with dyneema or nylon slings, and these also make a great rappel backup, or prussic cord should you need one in an emergency.
+Climbing slings are most often used to extend pieces of protection while leading, whether bolts, cams, or nuts.
+Another usage, however, is using slings as protection themselves.
+Slings can be tied around horns, girth hitched to trees, or threaded through holes.
+The best sling that we've tested for this purpose is the Edelrid Aramid Cord Sling.
+Rather than being made of flat or tubular webbing, this sling is 6mm cord made with Aramid fibers, more commonly known by the brand name Kevlar.
+These strong fibers have very high abrasion resistance which make them ideal for a sling to wrap over sharp edges.
+Their stiff, almost rigid, handling is in stark contrast to the floppy and supple feeling of most slings, so they're easier to thread or place one-handed while keeping a grip on the rock.
+Add to that Aramid's high heat resistance, something not found with Dyneema or nylon slings, and these can also serve as a great rappel backup or prussic cord should you need one in an emergency.

-The downsides to these slings are that they are a bit more bulky and heavier than normal slings.
-The rigidity, combined with the rather large thermo-molded covering over the sewn ends, means you can't just crumple these up into a ball to toss into the pack.
-It also means that they don't sit as low profile on the harness when you have them tripled up into an alpine quickdraw.
-And like dyneema slings, they have very little dynamic give.
-These are small prices to pay for greatly increased versatility.
-Although we were rebuffed in our attempts to have a "testing" trip to the Italian Dolomites funded, they have been designed with this style of climbing in mind — traditionally protected limestone where the rock can be very sharp, and pocket or tufa threads are plentiful.
-For those of us in the States, slinging horns and chicken heads on the granite of the lower Merced in Yosemite or the domes of Cochise Stronghold would be ideal uses.
+The downsides to these slings are that they are a bit bulkier and heavier than normal slings.
+The rigidity, combined with the rather large thermo-molded covering over the sewn ends, means you can't just crumple them into a ball to toss in the pack.
+It also means that they aren't as low profile on the harness when you have them tripled up into an alpine quickdraw.
+And like Dyneema slings, they have very little dynamic stretch.
+These are small prices to pay for the enhanced versatility.
+Although we were rebuffed in our attempts to fund a "testing" trip to the Italian Dolomites, they have been designed with this style of climbing in mind — traditionally protected limestone where the rock can be very sharp, and pocket or tufa threads are plentiful.
+For those of us in the States, slinging horns and chicken heads on the granite of the lower Merced in Yosemite or the domes of Cochise Stronghold could be ideal uses.
 They would also be a quick solution for v-thread anchors on multi-pitch ice climbs where their rigidity would make threading nice and fast.

 Read Review: Edelrid Aramid Cord Sling